Filing a Grievance

-A student may pursue a grievance if he or she believes that a University employee (including faculty, staff, and agents--hereafter, referred to only as the Employee) has discriminated against the student because of his or her disability or has improperly denied the student a reasonable accommodation.
-Upon request from any student, the Access and Ability Services Coordinator will provide guidance about the appropriate process for a particular complaint.
-If the complaint is against the Access and Ability Services Coordinator, the student may obtain guidance from the Director of Career Counseling and Disability Services.
+A student may file a grievance if he or she believes that a University employee (including faculty, staff, and agents--hereafter, referred to only as the Employee) has discriminated against the student because of his or her disability, or has improperly denied the student a reasonable accommodation.
+Upon request from any student, the Coordinator of Access & Ability Services will provide guidance about the appropriate process for a particular complaint.
+If the complaint is against the Office of Access & Ability Services, the student may obtain guidance from the Dean of Students.

 FALSIFYING A GRIEVANCE